ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-cli.md

 At this point you should make a backup of the `.charon/validator_keys` folder as replacing lost private keys is not straightforward at this point in charon's development.
 The `cluster-lock` and `deposit-data` files are identical for each operator and can be copied if lost.

-If taking part in the official Athena testnet, one cluster member will have to submit the `cluster-lock` and `deposit-data` files to the Obol Team, setting the stage for activation.
+If taking part in an official Obol testnet, one cluster member will have to submit the `cluster-lock` and `deposit-data` files to the Obol Team.

 ## Step 4.
 Start the Distributed Validator Cluster